Prethumnan/Emergency-and-non-emergency-vehicle-classification/README.md

 This project aims to build a machine learning model that can classify images of emergency and non-emergency vehicles.
 The model is built using deep learning techniques, specifically convolutional neural networks (CNN), and trained on a dataset of images containing various types of emergency and non-emergency vehicles.

 ## Dataset
 The dataset used for this project consists of a set of images of emergency and non-emergency vehicles.
 The images were collected from various sources and labeled as either emergency or non-emergency based on their visual characteristics.
-The dataset contains a total of 10,000 images, with 5,000 images each for the emergency and non-emergency categories.
+The dataset contains a total of 1646 images for the emergency and non-emergency categories.

 ## Model Architecture
 The model architecture used for this project is a convolutional neural network (CNN) consisting of multiple convolutional layers followed by max-pooling layers and fully connected layers.
 The model uses the Rectified Linear Unit (ReLU) activation function and dropout regularization to prevent overfitting.